henritar/sidia-boardgame-task/README.md

 # SIDIA-BoardGame-Challenge
-This Boardgame project was created as a challange for the SIDIA Hiring process.
+This Boardgame project was created as a challenge for the SIDIA Hiring process.

 --------------------
 ---- Game Genre ----